Shapely Integration with DuckDB for Production Geospatial Workflows

 Integration Architecture & Thread Configuration

-DuckDB’s spatial extension operates on GEOMETRY types using GEOS under the hood, which aligns directly with Shapely’s C-level bindings.
+DuckDB’s spatial extension uses GEOS under the hood, which aligns directly with Shapely’s C-level bindings.
 To avoid serialization overhead and prevent thread starvation during concurrent spatial loads, configure DuckDB’s memory and thread pools before initializing the connection.
 For foundational connection pooling, extension loading, and schema registration patterns, consult the Python & DuckDB Integration Workflows documentation.

 SET threads = 8;